pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 * toolbox   --> http://192.168.99.100:7010/  (for docker toolbox on windows)
 * localhost --> http://localhost:7010/  (for docker on Linux)

+## Database Tests

+The mongo database runs in a container.
+This database is not accessible from the dev and multisite URLs because the container is not exposed to the Internet.
+As a result, ensure that the property mongo.host is set to the hostname or IP Address of your locally running mongo database.
+ The default setting for mongo.host is localhost.

+### Example setting for gradle parameter:
+   * -Dmongo.host=192.168.99.100

 ## Prerequisite
 * If running on Windows, must have Git for Windows installed in the default path (https://gitforwindows.org/).
 Git Bash is utilized by the xrayImport task.
 * If running from Linux, ensure that bash is in the path.